Rocky Linux Documentation¶

 - Rocky Linux: official website home page jump link.

-Of course not everyone has English as their first language!
-At Rocky Linux we want to make the documentation site as accessible as possible to everyone — translations into different languages is an important part of that.
-If you click on the (common symbol) language selector on the top menu you will see the languages the website is available in, there are two parts to this:
+Not everyone has English as their first language!
+At Rocky Linux we want to make the documentation site as accessible as possible to everyone — translation into different languages is an important part of that.
+If you click on the (common symbol) language selector on the top menu you will see the languages the website is available in.
+There are two parts to this:

 - Website interface localisation: if you choose another language, for example Français, you will note that the interface, for example the 'Next' and 'Previous' navigators, will be localised.